sampsyo/cs6120/content/blog/2019-11-21-bug-finding/index.md

 ### Opportunistic Bug Finding

 The Csmith designers tested 11 compilers and reports the errors to the developers.
 The commercial compiler developers did not care, while the GCC and LLVM teams responded quickly.
 By the time the paper is finalized, 79 GCC bugs and 202 LLVM bugs (2% of all LLVM bug reports) are reported and most of them are fixed.
-CompCert is such a good compiler that the under-development version of CompCert is the only compiler Csmith cannot find wrong-code errors after 6 CPU-years of testing.
+CompCert is such a good compiler that the under-development version of CompCert is the only compiler Csmith finds only 2 wrong-code errors after 6 CPU-years of testing.

 ### Bug Types

 Before we move on, I would like to introduce bug types for understanding the experiment results:

-1. A *crash error* is one that crashes the compiler during compilation.
+1. A *crash error* is one that crashes the compiler during compilation or exits with non-zero termination code.
-2. A *wrong error* is one that crashes the program during run-time.
+2. A *wrong-code error* is one that during run-time, a program produces the wrong results, crashes or abnormal termination code, or never terminates.
-3. A *slient wrong error* is a wrong error that does not produce a compiler warning during compilation.
+3. A *silent wrong-code error* is a wrong error that does not produce a compiler warning during compilation.
 4. An *assertion failure* is an LLVM internal consistency check failure.
 5. An *internal compiler failure* is a GCC internal consistency check failure.